 What if I am unable to keep an appointment?

 If you are unable to keep a scheduled coaching appointment, you will be offered the option to reschedule provided that you have given your coach 48 business hours’ notice of the cancellation.
 No refunds will be provided.

 Everyone is using videoconferencing (e.g., Zoom) these days.
 Why are you offering traditional phone calls?

 Great question!
-Besides the very real phenomenon of “Zoom fatigue”, there is some evidence that phone calls can be more effective than video when conducting coaching or counseling.
+Besides the very real phenomenon of “Zoom fatigue”, evidence suggests that phone calls can be more effective than video when conducting coaching or counseling.
 Removing the video component of our calls removes visual distractions and any personal concerns about appearance or location, allowing us to focus on the content and work of the sessions.
 In addition, phone calls minimize the possibility of any technology-related issues (e.g., bad or non-existent internet connection, lack of accessibility, security breaches) during sessions.